jaypal/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-That way, consumers (React components in our case) should be only allowed to access the *index.js* file as interface to the whole firebase module (*src/firebase/*) and should not access the auth or firebase files directly.
+That way, consumers (React components in our case) should be only allowed to access the *index.js* file as an interface to the whole firebase module (*src/firebase/*) and should not access the auth or firebase files directly.

 {{% chapter_header "Sign Up with React and Firebase" "react-firebase-sign-up" %}}

 In the previous sections, you have set up all the routes for your application, configured firebase and implemented the authentication API.
 Now it is about time to use the authentication functionalities in your React components.
 Let's build the components from scratch.
 I try to put most of the code in one block at this point, because the components are not too small and splitting it up step by step could be too verbose.
 Nevertheless, I will guide you through each code block afterward.
-At some point, the code blocks for forms can become repetive.
-Thus they will be eplained once well enough in the beginning, but later in a similar version reused.
+At some point, the code blocks for forms can become repetitive.
+Thus they will be explained once well enough in the beginning, but later in a similar version reused.

 Let's start with the sign up page.
-It consists of the page, a form and a link.
+It consists of the page, a form, and a link.
 Whereas the form is used to sign up a new user to your application, the link will be used later on the sign in page when a user has no account yet.
 It is only a redirect to the sign up page, but not used on the sign up page itself.
-Still it shares the same domain and therefore shares the same file as the sign up page and sign up form.
+Still, it shares the same domain and therefore shares the same file as the sign up page and sign up form.

 In *src/components/SignUp.js* file: